 By trying out different care interactions while using a realistic physical mockup of a behavioral health patient room as a prototype, researchers at the IPCD have discovered new insights and ideas without having to risk any element of a real patient’s health or recovery.

 I can’t tell you exactly why I chose to study architecture.
 I went into architecture, and I’ve never wavered.
 I couldn’t ever imagine myself doing anything but this.
-The opportunity to make a difference and create a better environment for patients and caregivers is what really drew me to the medical field and what motivates me now.

 At the Institute of Patient-Centered Design, we work with users on almost all of our projects.
 A mockup helps to trigger how people really behave and react in an environment.
 We find our projects are much more successful when patients and caregivers have been able to physically experience a space.